Summer Undergraduate Research Fellowship (SURF)

 The Borlee laboratory is focused on developing tools, resources, and assays to test mechanistic models of how bacteria sense and respond to environmental stress.
 The aerobiome is an untapped reservoir for understanding the physiology of microbes with respect to the organism’s response and adaptation to the extreme environment that bacteria encounter when transiting through the air.
 In our efforts to better understand the behavior of organisms that survive in the atmosphere, we have isolated bacteria that can survive the stressors of flying through the air.

 These bacteria possess superpowers that allow them to kill fungi, nucleate the formation of ice, and produce pigments that may potentially protect them from UV damage.
-Mikol’s research project will involve the construction and screening of a library of transposon insertion mutants to identify the genes that contribute to the superpowers that aerobiome isolates employ to survive in the atmosphere and colonization of the new environments that they are deposited into.
-Mikol will learn how to make a transposon library of bacterial mutants and screen the library for mutants that no longer nucleate the formation of ice, produce pigments, survive desiccation, and inhibit fungal growth.
+One example of a summer research research project will involve the construction and screening of a library of transposon insertion mutants to identify the genes that contribute to the superpowers that aerobiome isolates employ to survive in the atmosphere and colonization of the new environments that they are deposited into.
+The summer student will learn how to make a transposon library of bacterial mutants and screen the library for mutants that no longer nucleate the formation of ice, produce pigments, survive desiccation, and inhibit fungal growth.

 Innovative Bioaerosol Sampling and Analysis: Developing and Evaluating a High-Efficiency Virtual Impactor for Environmental and Health Applications